 “Behind every great man, they say, is a strong woman.
 Sarah Duchess of Marlborough, the not always cozy confidante of Queen Anne, looms large over the 18th century, and Ophelia Field has done a remarkable — and surely definitive — job in bringing her story to life.” – Hugo Vickers

-Originally published in 2003, a fully revised and updated edition of THE FAVOURITE is being published in late 2018 by Weidenfeld & Nicolson
+A fully revised and updated edition of THE FAVOURITE was published in November 2018 by Weidenfeld & Nicolson